BUCS110-B1-Fall2024/final-project-makenna-and-allie/template_final_project-master/README.md

 1. Start menu
 2. End game display
 3. Moveable character (with keyboard arrows)
-4. Trivia display
+4. Randomized barriers (rectangles)
 5. life system (with quit feature)

 ### Classes

-- Character: creates a character (turtle object) that will move throughout the maze based on user input.
-Has functions to move forward, backward, right and left.
+- Character: creates a character (turtle object) that will move throughout the maze based on user actions through the keyboard arrows.
+Has functions to move based on the keys hit: up or down.
-- Trivia: Creates a trivia object, that will be displayed throughout certain checkpoints in the maze, uses user input and contains a function that checks if the input is correct.
+- Maze: creates a maze of random rectangles that the character will have to move through.
+Several rectangles will be present but different widths and heights will be sued each time.
+- Life: determines how many 'lives' the charcter has left, based on if the character has touched any of the rectangles.
+The character will have 2 lives, if a rectangle is touched twice in one round, the character automatically 'dies'.

 ## ATP

 |Test Description 1:

-    Tests whether or not the sprite/character moves with  the use of all 4 cursor control key.
+    Tests whether or not the sprite/character moves with  the use of the 2 cursor control keys.

 Procedure:

-    Press up key,  Expected Results: Character moves up Press down key,  Expected Results: Character moves down Press right key,  Expected Results: Character moves right Press left key,  Expected Results: Character moves left
+    Press up key,  Expected Results: Character moves up Press down key,  Expected Results: Character moves down

 Test Description 2: